kimjisung78/MCRepair/markdowns/Closure_115.md

 ```

 #### III.
 Decided Reason
-Since ```boolean hasSideEffects``` variable is not called in its method, the varible is equivalent to the deletion.
+Because ```boolean hasSideEffects``` variable is not called in its method, the varible is equivalent to the deletion.
 <br><br>

 ### 4.2.
 2nd patch - T3F